 Once you get over the initial culture shock of New York’s fast-paced way of living, you start to accept it and embrace it.
 More on that later though.

 How’s The Food?

 I’m only including this category so I can give it to NYC.
 There’s no competition.
 During the time I lived there I had food delivered every single day.
 New York didn’t have to wait for the luxury of UberEats to take advantage of food delivery because most restaurants already offered it.

 And don’t get me started on the New York pizza.
 A huge slice with a soda will only knock you back $1.50 … it’s a no-brainer!
 Not to mention the food carts scattered throughout the city.
 Grabbing a quick bite, or cup of coffee has never been easier.

 I’ll say it upfront — both Los Angeles and New York City are crazy expensive to live in.
 However, when it comes to getting more bang for your buck, Los Angeles wins.
 It’s easier to find a small apartment or even a room to rent in LA.
 Apartment-hunting in New York City is incredibly difficult and even if you do find a place, it’ll almost certainly be shockingly small and uncomfortable — not to mention you’ll pay a lot more for a smaller place.

 If you’re used to space to breathe, you won’t find that anywhere in the city.

 Winner: Los Angeles

 Quality of Life

 LA is much easier to settle into if you’re moving from a different state.
-California is pretty much the same throughout, but Los Angeles is just the epicenter of anything important.
+California is pretty much the same throughout, but Los Angeles is the epicenter.
 Downtown LA is nowhere near as big as Manhattan, but it still feels like city-living.
-It also has hills, beaches and deserts that each carry their own subcultures.
-You’ll soon learn that almost everything is calmer and more simple to do in LA.
+In fact, you’ll probably feel at home there if you come from another metropolitan area.